FlorianGmz/FHouse/README.md

 ## Overview

 This repository contains my first personal project, a simple yet beautiful website for a fictional architect agency.
-The project showcases my skills in design, styling, and animation while providing a great user experience with a minimal amount of libraries.

 ## Tech Stack